This entry was posted on November 17, 2018 by Will Grumke

 So Are Protein Bars Good For You?
 It Depends

 It’s really an impossible question to answer.
-A protein bar is only good so far as it does what you want it to do, and it’s bad so far as prevents you from doing what you want.
+A protein bar is only good or healthy so far as it does what you want it to do, and it’s bad or unhealthy so far as prevents you from doing what you want.
 The best option is always eating high-quality real food, then behind that utilizing Level-1 to get your protein in, and then if neither of those options work… using a high-quality protein bar.

 1st Phorm is proud to announce that we have developed a line of protein bars that we know you will love because they will help you meet your fitness and nutrition goals.
-They have the protein you want and the nutritional value you need without all of the added calories and sugar that you don’t.
+Our bars have the protein you want and the nutritional value you need without all of the added calories and sugar that you don’t.

 *This post was written by Will Grumke.
 He is a NASM Certified Personal Trainer, NASM Certified Fitness Nutrition Specialist, NASM Certified Weight Loss Specialist, NASM Certified Behavioral Change Specialist, and CrossFit Level 1 Trainer